 - Before you handle any injuries, wash your hands with warm soapy water.
 Wear disposable gloves if you have some.

 - Stop the bleeding.
 Fresh wounds will bleed, often quite profusely.
-Grab some clean, sterile gauze and place over the wound.
+Grab some clean, sterile gauze and place it over the wound.
 Bandage snugly.
 If you don’t have gauze, place a sanitary pad on the wound.

 - Clip away the hair surrounding the wound being careful not to drop hair into the wound.
 If you have any, a water-soluble lubricant such as KY jelly can be applied to the fur around the wound to keep it away from the area.